Granted, it’s been a while since I’ve made it to a Historical Sword-Fighting event…

 The Secret History of the Sword is now available free from this site, on .pdf Continue reading

 This site’s editor, J. Christoph Amberger, was born and raised in West Berlin, Germany.
 He studied in Berlin, Göttingen, Aberdeen, and Annapolis and holds an M.A. in Liberal Arts from St. John’s College Graduate Institute.
-He is currently pursuing a J.D. at the University of Baltimore School of Law.
-After clerking for the Law Offices of Thomas M. Donnelly at the World Trade Center in Baltimore for two years, he currently serves as a Rule-26 Student Attorney at the Office of the State’s Attorney for Harford County, Maryland.
+After Obtaining his J.D. from the University of Baltimore School of Law in 2015 and passing the Maryland bar, he is now an attorney in Baltimore City.
 Continue reading

 When I was a young lad in Berlin, we had no such thing.
 But thanks to the tireless efforts of Nestlé and Fleurop, even my German compatriots are now encouraged to buy candy and flowers, and purchase a sappy, raunchy or—they say—even classy card on Valentine’s Day.

 So why not throw in a tender yet timeless story about this festive occasion into the FencingClassics mix.

 A word of caution: We have no idea where the author got the notion that things can happen that way.
 He sounds credible.